wietsevenema/adk-workshop/levels/level-1/README.md

 **Task:** Use the `adk deploy cloud_run` command to deploy the tool-using agent from the previous challenge.

-**Outcome:** You will have a public URL that serves the same ADK web UI and agent you just built.
+**Outcome:** You will have a public URL that serves the same ADK web UI and the agent you just built.

 **Question:** Does it make sense to deploy the ADK web UI to a production endpoint?
 How would you integrate ADK into your application?